cavcalc

 ### Computing all available parameters

-A compute target of `all` is the default choice which is used to calculate all parameters which can be determined
+If no target is specified, the default behaviour is to calculate all the cavity properties which can be computed

-from the arguments specified.
+from the given arguments.
 For example, using approximate values of the Advanced LIGO arm cavity parameters,

 ```bash